-Christopher Totten is the Game Artist in Residence at American University's Game Lab and holds a Masters Degree in Architecture with a concentration in digital media from the Catholic University of America in Washington, DC.
+Christopher Totten is a game and interactive media designer.
+He holds a Masters Degree in Architecture with a concentration in digital media from the Catholic University of America in Washington, DC.
 Chris is an executive organizer for the Smithsonian American Art Museum Indie Arcade and active member of the Washington, DC chapter of the International Game Developers Association (IGDA), working with local indies to create a strong development community.
 He is the founder of Pie For Breakfast Studios, a Washington, DC area indie game company and has done work as an artist, animator, level designer, and project manager.
 Chris has written articles featured on Gamasutra, Game Career Guide, and other publications and is a frequent speaker at game industry conferences such as GDC, GDC China, East Coast Game Conference, Games For Change, Foundations of Digital Games, and the Digital Games Research Association (DiGRA.)
 He is the author of An Architectural Approach to Level Design, published with CRC Press/AK Peters in 2014 and Game Character Creation in Blender and Unity, released by Wiley Publishing in the summer of 2012.
 He is also the editor of the collected volume, Level Design: Processes and Experiences.